COVID-19 UPDATE: Message from the City Assessor’s Office

 Staff members are working in the building and will answer calls, return messages, and open mail.
 All inquiries will be answered within one business day.

-You may file your paperwork either by mail or by putting it in one of the drop boxes located on Third Street outside of city hall or at the front door of city hall on Williams Street.
+You may file your paperwork either by mail or by putting it in the drop box located on Third Street outside of the Police Station/Old City Hall.
 Either way, we ask that you put it to the attention of the Assessor’s Office, make sure all the paperwork is signed and completely filled out (incomplete forms cannot be processed) and provide a self-addressed stamped envelope so that we can return a time stamped copy to you for your records.
 If the property is going to be your principal residence and you have a Principal Residence Exemption (PRE) on another property, we cannot accept a PRE on your new house unless you have rescinded that property and provided a time stamped copy of the rescind with the rest of your paperwork.
-Our address is 211 S. Williams Street, Royal Oak, MI 48067.
+Our address is 203 S. Troy Street, Royal Oak, MI 48067.

 We appreciate your cooperation and please stay safe.